Before You Begin

 - Contact Forms: If a comments section feels a little too overwhelming, a contact form also can enable your readers to send you a message.
 They also provide a great way to stay connected with your visitors and should always include a thank-you message.

 - “Follow” Badges: Most website builders will allow you to place a “follow” badge or connect a widget that performs the same general function.
 This not only encourages people to follow or subscribe to your blog to receive updates when you publish new posts, but also offers other useful features to help you gain repeat readers.

 - Spell-Check Functionality: While most website builders already include this feature, it never hurts to double-check your spelling and grammar before you publish a blog post.

 Adding these key elements to your blog page can help it succeed by more effectively telling your story, thoughtfully engaging your target audience, and collecting the data you need to measure your achievements.

-Review Successful Blog Page Examples
+Reviewing Successful Blog Page Examples

 Sometimes it’s more helpful to see success in action.
 Here are six examples of engaging blog pages built using various website builders.
 We’ll provide visuals for each as well as a brief explanation of what makes them so effective.

-Successful GoDaddy Blog Page Examples
+Best GoDaddy Blog Page Examples